ShrinidhiBallalNidamboor/ProductionGameUnity/README.md

 ![image](https://github.com/user-attachments/assets/5c661231-2d36-448a-87e4-648ad55d0f70)
 Checking out the desk and computer to perform different operations

+#### D. How to use?
+1. Enter to converse with the NPCs or computer.
+2. Up and down, and left and right arrows to move.
+3. Esc to come out of the option box or dialog box.
+4. To understand the code check out the comments in the MachineAssembly folder.
+   The code for rest of the departments are only sligntly different.
 #### C. How to play?
 1. Open all the Application .exe files of each department.
 2. Change the demand in the Demand.txt file to the one you require.